Facebook Pixel

 So, technically, there is no standard for print like there are for PC monitors or TVs.
 Print machines don’t have HD or 4K tags that are industry standards.
 We do get asked what is the standard dpi for print a lot though so it’s best we give an answer that is standard across most printers.

 In the print industry, 300dpi is considered high resolution enough to give great looking print at an arm's length and 72dpi is high resolution enough to give great looking print at a few meters away.
-So if your question is what is a good DPI, your minimum should be 72 and maximum should be 300dpi as any more is overkill.
+So, if your question is what is a good DPI, your minimum should be 72 and your maximum should be 300dpi as any more is overkill.
+More specifically, we’d expect business cards, event flyers and product tags to be 300dpi, and posters or banners to be 72dpi.

 Related posts